106131320/106131320.github.io/README.md

 # Group-Project
-repository for the 4-Bit Coders.
+repository for the 4-Bit Squad.